sinphys/Netflix_Movies_and_TV_Shows/README.md

 ---

-### Countries contribution in Netflix TV Shows and Movies
+### 🌍 Countries contribution in Netflix TV Shows and Movies

-US is top leading producer in both TV Shows and movies.
+- The **United States** is the top content producer for both TV Shows and Movies.

 ![](./Figs/tv-show-countries.png)